The Auld Enemy meet again, as England vs Scotland come face to face in a World Cup qualifying match at Wembley Stadium on Friday night.

 Scotland have also been poor of late, losing 3-0 in Slovakia and being held to a 1-1 draw at home by Lithuania.
 The 5-1 drubbing of Malta in the first round of group games seems a long time ago for Gordon Strachan and he needs a positive result, to win back the affection of the Scottish media and supporters.

 There is no hiding the fact England’s performances at both the 2016 European Championships and 2014 World Cup were poor.
 However, that does not take away from their qualifying record, which has been excellent.
 England have won their last ten home qualifying games and are undefeated in their last twenty, statistics which underline their strength when it comes to qualifying.
-Therefore, it’s little surprise to see England come in at 4/11 favourites to win the match with Bet365.
+Therefore, it’s little surprise to see England come in at 4/11 favourites to win the match.

 Look a little deeper into England’s recent home qualifying record and it becomes clear defence is the key to success.